tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/intro/install/index.md

 Therefore, *very* minimal modifications to your code are required to distribute across multiple GPU workers, or run on a quad-core processor found in a personal computer.

-## Installing TensorDiffEq on a GPU Enviroment
+## Installing TensorDiffEq on a GPU Environment

 In order to fully utilize Tensorflow on GPU - and fully utilize the features of TensorDiffEq - all the upstream CUDA dependencies must be installed.